grammyjs/website/site/docs/plugins/commands.md

 :::

-The `commandNotFound` gives you some options to configure:
+The `commandNotFound` predicate takes in some options to customize its behavior:

-- `ignoreLocalization`: By default, `commandNotFound` prioritizes commands that match the user language.
+- `ignoreLocalization`: Do not prioritize commands that match the user language.
-  To opt-out, set this option to `true`.
 - `ignoreCase`: Allows the plugin to ignore letter casing when searching for similar commands.
 - `similarityThreshold`: Determines how similar a command name must be to the user input in order to be suggested.